ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- INCLUDE .*/example-compose-([0-9]+).kt -->

-What do we do if need to invoke them _sequentially_ -- first `doSomethingUsefulOne` _and then_ `doSomethingUsefulTwo` and compute the sum of their results?
+-- first `doSomethingUsefulOne` _and then_
-In practise we do this if we use the results of the first function to make a decision on whether we need to invoke the second one or to decide on how to invoke it.
+`doSomethingUsefulTwo` and compute the sum of their results.
+Useful if we use the first results to decide on second function invocation.

-We just use a normal sequential invocation, because the code in the coroutine, just like in the regular code, is _sequential_ by default.
-The following example demonstrates it by measuring the total time it takes to execute both suspending functions:
+Sequential invocation is _sequential_ by default:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {